Skip to content

 How to Fix Dry Eye in the Morning

-Morning dryness is often caused by nighttime eyelid inflammation or incomplete eyelid closure.
+Morning dryness often results from nighttime eyelid inflammation or incomplete eyelid closure.
 To relieve morning symptoms:

 • Use a lubricating gel or ointment before bed